 Recommendation 5: The University of Mississippi should offer more history, putting the past into context, telling more of the story of Mississippi’s struggles with slavery, secession, segregation and their aftermath

-Chancellor Vitter announced the formal establishment of the Chancellor’s Advisory Committee on History and Context charged with undertaking campus contextualization projects in a process that is transparent, inclusive, and aligned with the UM Creed (spring 2016).
-The Advisory Committee will recommend which sites should be contextualized, so as to better explain the environment in which they were created and how those environments compare to our core institutional values.
+Chancellor Vitter announced the formal establishment of the Chancellor’s Advisory Committee on History and Context charged with undertaking campus contextualization projects in a process that was transparent, inclusive, and aligned with the UM Creed (spring 2016).
+The Advisory Committee recommended sites to be contextualized, so as to better explain the environment in which they were created and how those environments compare to our core institutional values.

 Changes to provide context and recognize diversity:

 - A Civil Rights Monument featuring a statue of James Meredith is located in the area between the Lyceum and the J.D.
 Williams library.
 The monument was dedicated on October 1, 2006, 44 years to the day that Meredith successfully enrolled in classes at the university.

 - The entrance of the newly named Manning Center was designated the Williams-Reed Foyer, recognizing Ben Williams and James Reed, the first two African-American football players at the university.

 - Coliseum Drive was renamed “Chucky Mullins Drive,” honoring the heroic spirit of an African-American football player who battled against life-ending injuries sustained during a football game.